 Some of the links on this site may be affiliate links.
 This means, at no additional cost to you, I may be paid a small commission if you follow the links and make a purchase.
 Learn more here.

-With just a little bit of chopping and whisking, you can whip up this scrumptious homemade Caesar dressing in the comfort of your own home in no time at all.
-This recipe is made with high quality oils and simple ingredients so you can be sure your homemade Caesar dressing is actually good for you.
+With just a little bit of chopping and whisking, you can whip up this scrumptious Homemade Caesar Dressing in the comfort of your own home in no time at all (with the ingredients you want to use).

-Traditionally, Caesar salad is made using an egg emulsion.
-If you don't want to use raw eggs, you can make a decent Caesar dressing from mayo.
+An egg emulsion is made with raw egg.
+If you don’t want to use raw eggs, you can make this delicious Caesar dressing from mayo.

-If you've made homemade mayonnaise before, you know how to make Caesar dressing.
-The process is the same (drizzling the oil in to create an emulsion with the egg).
-If you haven't, it's a great day to learn a new cooking skill!
+If you’ve made homemade mayonnaise before, you can easily make Caesar dressing.
+The process is the same (drizzling the oil while whisking, or while blending, to create an emulsion with the egg).

-The process is LIKE making mayo, but this homemade Caesar dressing doesn't actually have mayonnaise in it.
+To be clear, the process is like making mayo, but this homemade Caesar dressing doesn’t actually have mayonnaise in it.

-- Salad bowl - Wood, glass, or ceramic bowls make lovely serving dishes once your salad has been prepared.
-(This acacia wooden salad bowl is beautiful!)
+- Salad bowl – You can use any bowl to serve your salad.
+Wood, glass, or ceramic bowls make lovely serving dishes.
+This acacia wooden salad bowl is beautiful!

 - Eggs - As much as you can, try to find the best and freshest eggs you can.

-- Lemon juice - Lemon juice adds zest and freshness to your homemade Caesar dressing salad.
+- Lemon juice – Lemon juice adds zest and a little tang to your homemade Caesar dressing salad.
 Use fresh lemons and squeeze it out, or keep a bottle of this single ingredient lemon juice in your fridge.

-- Anchovy paste - I use anchovy paste, which adds a ton of umami flavor and is free of bone bits.
-You might, however, slice up some anchovy filets and mix them in if you want to taste the pieces of salty umami.
-Check the ingredients on your anchovy paste to make sure there's just anchovies, olive oil, and salt.
+- Anchovy paste – This recipe uses anchovy paste, which adds a ton of umami flavor.
+Check the ingredients on your anchovy paste to make sure there’s just anchovies, olive oil, and salt.
 I use this brand.

-- Mustard - Use what you like best.
+- Mustard – Use what you like best, and what you have.
 Yellow mustard or Dijon will work well.

-- Black pepper - Add as much as you'd like if you're a big black pepper fan.
+- Black pepper – Add as much as you’d like.

 How to Make Your Homemade Caesar Salad Dressing Without Mayo

-Step 1: Put everything but the avocado oil and Parmesan in the bowl of your food processor.
+Step 1: Put all the ingredients (except one cup of the avocado oil and parmesan) in the bowl of your food processor.
 Turn it on for 30 seconds to blend everything together.

-Step 2: With the food processor on, pour the avocado oil into the "pusher".
+Step 2: With the food processor on, pour the last cup of the avocado oil into the “pusher”.
 This is the part of the food processor that fits in the lid and has a tiny hole at the bottom.
-The hole in the bottom lets the oil drip in so you don't have to stand there and pour slowly.
+The hole in the bottom lets the oil drip in so you don’t have to stand there and pour slowly.

 Note: If you don't have a "pusher" with a hole in it, just drizzle the oil in slowly with the food processor on.
 I aim for a thin stream (somewhere between dripping it in and dumping).
 Drizzling the oil should take a minute or two, not thirty.